Bendigo Botanic Gardens

-In 1862 enclosures were erected for a small collection of native animals – this is still a feature of the park.
 In the 1870s a lagoon was dug into the creek to create a natural wetland, a picnic shelter was built in 1904 (still used) and a large walkthrough bird aviary was erected in 1987.
 The striking Arch of Triumph at the garden’s entrance was constructed as a WWI memorial in 1925.

 The Bendigo Botanic Garden is located Midland Highway, White Hills, 4km north-east of Bendigo CBD.
 It is open every day from 7:30am-sunset.

 For more background information and downloadable brochures visit